maksimgm/engineering_blog/testing_with_jasmine.md

 Before I dive into BDD, let's understand some fundamentals about testing.

 ### Test Driven Development
 TDD is the process of writing and running your test.
-Following TDD makes it possible ot have a high test coverage.
+Following TDD makes it possible to have a high test coverage.
 Test coverage refers to the percentage of code that is tested, so the higher the better.
 Additionally TDD, reduces the likelihood of having bugs in your tests, which can otherwise be difficult to track down.

 The process consists of the following steps: